Ziv33/TowardsRobustImageProcessing/README.md

 # Presentation

-A walkthrough of the project in PPT format is available here: [TowardsRobustImageProcessingPresentation.pptx](TowardsRobustImageProcessingPresentation.pptx).
+A walkthrough of the project in PPT format is available here: [TowardsRobustImageProcessing.pptx](TowardsRobustImageProcessing.pptx).